CEI-lab/ece3400-2018/docs/Grading/Final_Competition.md

 ### Treasures

 * For every treasure which is located correctly: 1 point
-* For every treasure that is located and color-identified correctly: 1 point
+* For every treasure with the correctly identified color: 1 point
-* For every treasure that is located and shape-identified correctly: 1 point
+* For every treasure with the correctly identified shape: 1 point
 * For every discovery of a treasure that is not there: -1 point
+* For mislabeled shape: -1 point (worst case is -1 point per treasure)
+* For mislabeled color: -1 point (worst case is -1 point per treasure)
 * The minimum score per round is 0 points; the maximum is 20 points.

 ### Penalties